eraltafs/triveous/readme.md

       npm start

-The server will be available at http://localhost:your port no/
+The server will be available at http://localhost:8000/

 ### Authentication